red/VScode-extension/README.md

 # VSCode extension for [Red](https://www.red-lang.org/)

-An extension with rich support for the [Red language](https://www.red-lang.org/), with features including the following and more:
+An extension with rich support for the [Red Programming language](https://www.red-lang.org/), with features including the following and more:

-* hint all syntax errors
 * auto completion
 * goto definition
 * navigate to any symbol definition